Bacteriawa/Luminol/docs/CONTRIBUTING_EN.md

 - Before applying patches, the base will point to unmodified source code.
 - Every commit after the base is a patch.
-- Only commits after the last commit of Paper will be considered Luminol' patches.
+- Only commits after the last commit of Paper will be considered as Luminol patches.

 ## Adding new patches